dbmcclain/Lisp-Actors/xTActors/Propagators/README.txt

 We have CELLS as the only user visible components.
 These are implemented as Actors.
-Their local state contains their current value and a list of connections to other CELLS through operators.
+Their local state contains their current value and a list of connections to other CELLS through PROPAGATORS.
 You affect CELLS by setting new information into them with ADD-CONTENT, or into another CELL connected via an underlying Propagator network.

 You can examine the data content of a cell using CONTENT.
 The underlying network remains hidden, except for the source code